joshbegley/nyt-latest/README.md

-**Heat fail to get Herro the ball in crunch time as Cavs guards prevail in Game 1**\
+**Heat's plan to be 'disruptive' doesn't get the job done against Cavs**\
-`Miami needed Herro in the fight to combat Cleveland’s shooting, but he wasn't even involved in most of the action in the fourth quarter.`\
+`Cleveland's guards got exactly what they wanted, and Miami couldn't get Tyler Herro the ball in crunchtime in the Game 1 loss.`\
 https://nytimes.com/athletic/6295597/2025/04/21/heat-struggle-tyler-herro-game-1-loss/

 **Markets Slump on Persistent Concern That Tariffs Will Hurt Growth**\